Academic Expectations & Policies

 The No Credit grading basis is for when a student wants to audit a course and is only allowed when a student is taking a class above and beyond regular degree requirements.
 It is not allowed for standard math, science, engineering, humanities, social sciences, writing, and elective courses that would normally apply towards degree requirements (or for scenarios where a student already has credit for a course).
 Once a course has been taken for no credit it cannot be repeated for a grade.
 Consequently, because the NC grading basis is so limited, a student must petition before enrolling for any course no credit (by the third week of classes at the latest).
 A student is still subject to course tuition and fee expenses when registering for a course with the no credit option.

 Students can count a maximum of 6 credit hours of pass/fail coursework in which they earn a grade of P or P+ toward the credit hours required for graduation.
 The pass/fail option may be used only in classes taken as Free Electives in the major degree program.
+If a student enrolls in a course pass/fail which counts towards their major degree program and is not a Free Elective, the course will be converted back to a letter grade.
+This is the case even if the student later retakes the course for a letter grade.

 Consult with the relevant academic department or program on whether courses with the satisfactory/unsatisfactory (S/U) grading basis can apply towards a major degree program, minor, or certificate.